jeftegoes/AwsOverview/Compute/Amazon EC2.md

 - Reserve **On-Demand** instances capacity in a specific AZ for any duration.
 - You always have access to EC2 capacity when you need it.
 - **No time commitment** (create/cancel anytime), **no billing discounts**.
-- Combine with Regional Reserved Instances and Savings Plans to benefit from billing discounts.
+- Combine with **Regional Reserved Instances** and **Savings Plans** to benefit from billing discounts.
 - You're charged at On-Demand rate whether you run instances or not.
 - Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ.

 ## 10.8.
-Which purchasing option is right for me?
+Which purchase option is better?
 (Correlation with Hotel)

-- **On demand:** coming and staying in resort whenever we like, we pay the full price.
+- **On demand:** Coming and staying in resort whenever we like, we pay the full price.
-- **Reserved:** like planning ahead and if we plan to stay for a long time, we may get a good discount.
+- **Reserved:** Like planning ahead and if we plan to stay for a long time, we may get a good discount.
-- **Savings Plans:** pay a certain amount per hour for certain period and stay in any room type (e.g, King, Suite, Sea View, ...).
+- **Savings Plans:** Pay a certain amount per hour for certain period and stay in any room type (e.g, King, Suite, Sea View, ...).
-- **Spot instances:** the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
-You can get kicked out at any time.
+- **Spot instances:** The hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
+  - You can get kicked out at any time.
 - **Dedicated Hosts:** We book an entire building of the resort.
-- **Capacity Reservations:** you book a room for a period with full price even you don't stay in it.
+- **Capacity Reservations:** You book a room for a period with full price even you don't stay in it.

 ## 10.9.
 AWS License Manager